Lorian Swamp

-The Lorian Swamp is an area of wetlands on the Ewaso Ngiro river in Wajir South, Kenya.
+The Lorian Swamp is an area of wetlands on the Ewaso Ngiro river in Isiolo North (chari), Kenya.

 The swampy zone is 196 km long and has a greatest width of 25 km, covering an area of 231,000 ha.

 Apart from the Ewaso Ngiro river, the swamp is also fed by wadis from the southwest and the northeast.

 The swamp is less than 300 m above sea level.

-The swamp lies in an arid zone.

-Local annual rainfall averages between 180 and 250 mm, but varies widely from year to year.
+The swamp lies in an arid zone, with the local annual rainfall averaging between 180 and 250 mm, but varying widely from year to year.
 It may be much higher in wet years and much lower in dry years, so the area of the swamp varies considerably.

 Potential evaporation rates in the swamp are as much as 2,600 mm per year.

 The swamp may almost completely dry up in drought periods.

 The area of permanent swamp has shrunk from 150 km2 in 1913 to around 39 km2 in 1962 and 8 km2 in 1990.

 Little is known about the swamp, due to the hostile terrain and insecurity in the area.